danilodelucio/Nuke_Start_Screen/README.md

 ---

-Special thanks to Gustavo Goncalves, Marco Silva and Leticia Matsuoka for testing this tool and providing valuable feedback for improvement.
+Special thanks to Gustavo Goncalves and Leticia Matsuoka for testing this tool.

 # Cheers! 🥂